jalasoft/go-webcam/README.md

 # go-webcam

-Simple API that allows managing  webcamera on Linux system.
+Simple API that allows managing webcameras on Linux system.
 It takes advantage of Video For Linux version 2 API (aka v4l2).

 The API offers following operations: